kiongxiangyi/bauteilpruefung-frontend/README.md

 If you encounter any issues, try the following:

-- Restart the backend API.
+- Restart the backend API "AICoM ModuleWorks API" at Windows Task Scheduler.

 ## Resources